 Loan limits are determined by the student's grade level.
-First-year students may borrow up to \$3,500 and second-year students \$4,500.
+First-year students may borrow up to \$3,500 and second-year students \$4,500 in a Federal Direct Subsidized Student Loan.
 Repayment begins six months after graduation or separation from school.
-The interest rate for new subsidized and unsubsidized loans first disbursed between July 1, 2016 and June 30, 2017 is a fixed rate of 3.76% and an origination fee of 1.068 for loans first disbursed before October 1, 2016.
+The interest rate for new subsidized and unsubsidized loans first disbursed on or after July 1, 2017 is a fixed rate of 4.45% and an origination fee of 1.066 for loans first disbursed before October 1, 2018.
 Students will be required to complete Exit Counseling upon leaving school.

-Loan applications are available online at www.StudentLoans.gov.
+To complete your loan online go to www.StudentLoans.gov.
 Online applications may be signed using your FSA ID.

-Additional Unsubsidized Direct Loan.
+Additional Federal Direct Unsubsidized Direct Loan.

 The additional Unsubsidized Stafford loan provides assistance beyond the Subsidized loan limits.
 The additional loan limit is \$2,000 per academic year for dependent students; \$6,000 for independent students.
 This loan is available to independent students and to those dependent students whose parents are unable to obtain a Plus Loan.
+No additional application is required.